 We research how climate change will reshape European forests, and particularly which tree species will be able to grow where.

-Forest Ecosystem Services and Biodiversity
+Forest Ecosystem Condition, Services, and Biodiversity

 Landscape Pattern Analysis